-This means you can receive your life insurance payout before you pass away if you're diagnosed with a terminal illness that meets our definition and you're not expected to live longer than 12 months.
+This means you can receive your life insurance payout before you pass away if you're diagnosed with a terminal illness that meets the policy definition, and you're not expected to live longer than 12 months.

-While we do offer this as part of our life cover, not all providers will.
-So make sure you check the terms and conditions before you take out cover.
+While we offer this as part of our life cover, not all providers will.
+So make sure that you check the terms and conditions before you take out cover with another provider.

 How does critical illness cover work?

-Your cover will be based on how long you want your policy to last (as most policies will end automatically once you make a claim) and how much you can pay each month.
+Your cover will be based on how long you want your policy to last (as most policies will end automatically once you make a claim), and how much you want to pay each month.

-It's a good idea to make sure that you have cover in place for as long as you still have significant demands on your income, eg paying off a mortgage or children's school fees.
+You’ll probably want to make sure that you have cover in place for as long as you still have significant demands on your income, such as an outstanding mortgage or children's school fees.

-The next thing to consider is whether you want increasing or decreasing cover.
+The next thing to consider is whether you want level cover or decreasing cover.

-- With decreasing cover, the value of your cover goes down each month, but what you pay stays exactly the same for the duration of the policy.
+- With decreasing cover, the value of your cover goes down each month, but what you pay stays the same for the duration of the policy.
 This option could suit you if you want to cover any debts or loans that you repay monthly, such as a repayment mortgage.

 Who needs critical illness cover?

 As critical illness cover is designed to support extra costs if you fall ill, you might want to consider it if: